-FIN:180 Intro to Investments 3.0 cr.
+FIN:180 Intro to Investments

 A study of the theory of investment analysis and management and the preparation and development of an investment portfolio with attention to valuation regarding yield and risk.
 (59.4 Lec.
 Hrs.)

 FLC:141 Elementary Chinese I 4.0 cr.